-Elect authorities are not islands unto themselves within society.
+Electoral authorities are not islands unto themselves within society.
 Located along the often blurred boundary between impartial administration and partisan politics, such authorities are highly exposed to influences from the environments that surround them.
-This means that electoral governance arrangements in a country reflect, to some not easily measured degree, the socio-economic and geographical circumstances of the countryits history, traditions, political culture constitutional order the interrelationships and dynamics of power among the different parts of the political systemthe competitiveness of the party system and the issues on the public agenda at a given point in time (Mozaffar and Schedlr 2002, 13).
-As a consequence, isolating the separate contribution of electoral arrangements to a healthy democracy in a particular country is not straightforward and can be done somewhat impressionistic.
+This means that electoral governance arrangements in any country reflect, to some not easily measured degree, the socio-economic and geographical circumstances of the country; its history, traditions, political culture and constitutional order; the interrelationships and dynamics of power among the different parts of the political system; the competitiveness of the party system; and the issues on the public agenda at a given point in time (Mozaffar and Schedler 2002, 13).
+As a consequence, isolating the separate contribution of electoral arrangements to a healthy democracy in a particular country is not straightforward and can be done only in a somewhat impressionistic manner.

-Generalizing too easily from what appears to work well in other countries is risky because too little account may be taken of the distinctive context or environment in which each operates as well as the scope of the responsibilities of those authorities and the resources they posses to fulfill their mandates.
-Transposing features from one electoral system to another must, therefore, be done carefully in order to avoid unforeseen and perhaps unwanted consequences.
+Generalizing too easily from what appears to work well in other countries is risky because too little account may be taken of the distinctive context or environment in which each EMB operates as well as the scope of the responsibilities of those authorities and the resources they posses to fulfill their mandates.
+Transposing features from one electoral system to another must, therefore, be done very carefully in order to avoid unforeseen and perhaps unwanted consequences.
 This is not to say that we cannot draw both positive and negative lessons from the experiences of other countries.

-In comparing the electoral governance arrangements in Canada to other countries, it is helpful to consider a number of foundational principles and values that should underlie the structures and processes of the elect system.
+In comparing the electoral governance arrangements in Canada to other countries, it is helpful to consider a number of foundational principles and values that should underlie the structures and processes of the electoral system.
 Such principles and values are typically rather general and even vague in nature.
 This means that countries can differ in how they interpret and apply such criteria in the initial design and any subsequent modification of their electoral governance arrangements as circumstances change within society and the political system.
-The generality of the criteria also means that there is always room for debate about whether existing structures and processes of elect management in a given country adequately reflect and reinforce key criteria of democratic electoral management.
+The generality of the criteria also means that there is always room for debate about whether existing structures and processes of electoral management in a given country adequately reflect and reinforce key criteria of democratic electoral management.

-he following criteria assessment analy the electoral governance arrangements in the six countries:
+We used the following criteria for assessment to analyze the electoral governance arrangements in the six countries:

 Clear legal authority